-Rory has specialised in PI and associated areas of work over the past 10 years.
-He is an experienced advocate with cases which overlap a number of Chambers’ specialisms.
+Rory has specialised in PI and associated areas of work over the past 11 years.
+He is an experienced advocate with a caseload that overlaps a number of Chambers’ specialisms.
+He is instructed to handle cases on his own, or as part of a Counsel team.
 He has significant Trial experience for his level of call, and has appeared in the Supreme Court as Junior Counsel.
-Before coming to the Bar, he read modern & medieval languages at St John’s College, Cambridge.
+During his time at the Bar he has spent time working both in-house and on secondment within various law firms.
 For further details of work undertaken please follow the links.

 Rory has a broad practice, and is instructed in cases involving physical injuries, psychiatric injuries, chronic pain syndromes, and functional/somatoform disorders.
 He has particular experience in proceedings where fraud or dishonesty is alleged or intimated.
 His cases are typically mid-level Multi Track value and above.